The Villager (Austin, Texas)

 The Villager is a free weekly newspaper published in Austin, Texas, serving the African-American community.

 The paper covers issues of local interest and also national and international stories.

+The Villager is the longest-running Black community newspaper in Austin.
+Rooted in advocacy, positivity and service, the paper has had a strong focus on community issues.
+The paper's influence has grown over time and politicians regularly seek the paper's endorsement.

+It is the policy of The Villager to serve consumers and merchants in the Austin market, focusing on news, events, announcements and news-makers, with an emphasis on African-Americans of all ages and occupations.

 A unique section of the paper is "The Youth Brigade", which includes articles submitted by students from area schools.
 Students earn a stipend for their submission of articles about their school or community.

+Founder Tommie Lee Wyatt

+The Villager grew from the Black Registry which Tommie Lee "T.L."
+Wyatt' started in 1970.
+As Austin leaders started to get serious about integration, the registry provided a list of minority-owned businesses.

+After being listed, the bookkeepers, attorneys and contractors, wanted a place to advertise more frequently.
+In 1973 Wyatt responded, and along with his wife Barbara, founded The Villager.

+It was also a "good news" newspaper, since most of what was reported in the mainstream media about East Austin at that time tended to be negative.

-When the Villager was started in 1973 it was a one-man operation with Tommy Wyatt doing all the story writing and selling of advertisements.
+It was a one-man operation with Wyatt doing all the story writing and selling of advertisements.
 He also shot and developed the photographs.
-The Villager currently lists six staff, including (Tommy) T. L. Wyatt, Editor-in-Chief and his son, Thomas Wyatt, webmaster and handling distribution.
-During the first ten years of publication the print run was 5,000.
-Today the print run is 6,000 copies every week.
+In 2019 the paper listed six staff, including Tommie Lee Wyatt as Editor-in-Chief and his son, Thomas Wyatt, who was webmaster and handled distribution.